-We have created procedural digital twins of the cut driven wood veins and integrated these graphs into each of the 40 wood species on Substance Source.
+We have created procedural digital twins of the cut driven wood veins and integrated these graphs into each of the 40 wood species on Substance 3D assets.

 The result is not just a wood texture whose color can be parameterized, but a complete generator by species capable of generating variations for each type of vein.

 Combined with the other finish parameters, each asset becomes infinitely versatile.

 Wood finishing refers to the process of refining or protecting a wooden surface.
 More broadly, in 3D, wood finish separates all the surface characteristics of wood regardless of the process.
 Indeed, in this article, we can consider natural processes like bare wood, aged, or even decayed wood, and mechanical processes such as cutting, sawing, and sanding or softer surface treatments such as painting, polishing, and varnishes as a “finish.”

 To complete the latest collection, we created dedicated parametric assets to allow for a more focused control over the materiality of wood finishes.

 We designed dedicated parameters per finish to have a fine control over each finish’s characteristics, like the thickness and glossiness of a layer of clear varnish, the intensity of a cerused effect in order to draw out the detail and character of the grain.

 In the same way, simulating the effect of used wood requires the ability to vary the shape and size of damaged areas, mold deposits, and possible marks such as knocks and scratches.